muneer78/muneer78.github.io/_posts/2016-05-06-youre-not-paid-to-think.md

 ---
 date: 2016-05-06
-title: You're Not Paid To Think
+title: You're not paid to think
 tags: memes
 ---